litmuschaos/v1-litmus-docs/docs/pod-dns-error.md

 ## Details

-- Pod-network-loss injects chaos to disrupt network connectivity to kubernetes pods.
+- Pod-dns-error injects chaos to disrupt dns resolution in kubernetes pods.
 - The application pod should be healthy once chaos is stopped.
-Service-requests should be served despite chaos.
-- Causes loss of access to application replica by injecting packet loss using pumba
+- Causes loss of access to services by blocking dns resolution of hostnames/domains

 ## Steps to Execute the Chaos Experiment